 July 2023 Art News

 In the opulent halls of the Chateau Versailles, where grandeur and luxury intertwine, one name continues to captivate the imagination: Marie Antoinette.
 A woman shrouded in mystique, she sought solace and privacy within the sprawling palace walls.
-In her pursuit for a personal sanctuary, Marie Antoinette commissioned the creation of her own chambers, where she could escape the rigors of courtly life and indulge in the comforts of solitude.

 The archaeologists also came across the base of a large rectangular hall, which was realized to be the ‘curia’ (senate house) of the theatre of Pompeii.
 Infamously, this was the building in which Julius Caesar was assassinated.